-Scenario planning is a form of strategic planning that helps individuals and organizations plan for the future by considering a range of factors and uncertainties such as potential changes in regulations, markets and ecosystem conditions.
-Scenario planning also draws on aspects of business planning and disaster planning, helping to make informed decisions in the face of uncertainty and incomplete information, and prepare for conditions and events that might occur in the future.
+Scenario planning is a form of strategic planning that helps plan for the future by considering a range of factors and uncertainties such as potential changes in regulations, markets and ecosystem conditions.
+Scenario planning also draws on aspects of business planning and disaster planning, helping to make informed decisions in the face of uncertainty and incomplete information, and prepare for future conditions and events.

-The scenario planning process involves the use of a handful of "scenarios" or hypothetical, yet plausible, futures.
-These scenarios serve as the basis for discussion to consider the implications of a future that looks different from the past and allows us to contemplate what actions can be taken to be more adaptable and resilient to change.
+Scenario planning involves the use of a handful of "scenarios" that describe a range of plausible futures.
+These scenarios serve as the basis for discussion to better understand current challenges and consider the implications of potential futures.
+Traditional planning exercises assume that current and past conditions are indicative of future conditions.
+One of the hallmarks of scenario planning is recognizing the influence of change and uncertainty, and exploring multiple plausible futures that look different from the past.

 While scenario planning incorporates available scientific information, the scenario planning process is not a scientific or technical exercise.
-Rather, scenario planning is intended to be a participatory thought exercise bringing together different perspectives and ideas to have tangible conversations about the future and identify actionable strategies for adapting to change.
+Rather, scenario planning is a participatory thought exercise that brings together different perspectives and ideas to identify actionable strategies for addressing current and future challenges and adapting to change for a range of plausible futures.